How to remove an authorized user from a credit card account

 Besides spending privileges, the biggest advantage to piggybacking is that it can give the authorized user's credit history and credit score an immediate boost.
 That's because once you become an authorized user on an account, the primary account holder's credit history on that specific card can appear on your credit report.

 A person with no credit history of their own or a low credit score can benefit from this arrangement.
 Parents often add their children as authorized users to give them a head start in achieving good credit.
 However, there's also a risk: The primary account holder's payment history may nosedive or contain negative information.
 In that instance, the piggybacker's credit score could be hurt, and the authorized user may want to be removed from the account.
-Once removed, the credit history of the primary account holder -- either negative or positive -- will eventually disappear from the authorized user's credit reports.
+Once removed, the credit history of the primary account holder -- negative or positive -- will disappear from the authorized user's credit reports.

 Here's a quick reference list to help steer you through the process of removing an authorized user from a credit card account:

 |Credit card issuer||How to remove authorized users from accounts||How long does it take?|

-|To reach a credit card issuer, call the toll-free number listed on the back of the card.
+|Chase||Call the number on the back of the card or 800-432-3117||Immediately|